1890: Lay services were begun by Professor W. H. Magruder of Mississippi A&M. Services were held in his “section room” on campus.

 2011: The narthex outside the sanctuary was renovated.
 A handicap-accessible bathroom was added to the educational building.

-front of church2016: The front entrance on North Montgomery Street was renovated.
+2016: The front entrance on North Montgomery Street was renovated.
 The renovation included the city’s installation of an ADA compliant street level sidewalk.
 The church then added new steps from the sidewalk, new drought-tolerant plants on the sloped landscape, a new plaza and seating wall, a sculpture plaza displaying a 6-foot Episcopal shield with marble base, and new church signage which more clearly identifies the church.